 I will stand with West Virginia, without regard to party or other differences, and urge all candidates and elected officials to do the same, in order to pass and ratify such a constitutional amendment as soon as possible.

-West Virginia citizens are joining Americans across the nation to come together and stand up to big money and say the decisions that matter in our states and our lives should be up to us.
-Join us today by signing the pledge.
+West Virginia citizens are joining with Americans across the country to strengthen our nation against the corruption of money in politics, foreign interference, division, and dysfunction.
+We are using our voices to say that the decisions that matter in our state and our lives should be up to us.

-In 2020 more than $14B was spent on elections, the vast majority of it from a very small percentage of ultra-wealthy donors.
-To protect the right of West Virginia voters to make our own decisions and our way of life, we must stand together to end the flood of money drowning out our voices in our own elections.
+In 2020 more than $14B was spent on state elections in the United States, the vast majority of it from a very small percentage of ultra-wealthy donors.
+To protect the right of West Virginia voters to make our own decisions and our way of life, we must stand together to end the flood of money drowning out our voices in local, State and Federal elections.

-- 21 states have called on Congress to pass the amendment
+22 states have called on Congress to pass the amendment.

-- Amendment legislation introduced in the House and Senate
+Amendment legislation has been introduced in the U.S. House and Senate.